Aliases for PARP14 Gene

 PARP14 (Poly(ADP-Ribose) Polymerase Family Member 14) is a Protein Coding gene.
-Among its related pathways are Granzyme Pathway and Metabolism.
+Among its related pathways are Metabolism and NAD metabolism.
 Gene Ontology (GO) annotations related to this gene include NAD+ ADP-ribosyltransferase activity.
 An important paralog of this gene is PARP15.

 UniProtKB/Swiss-Prot for PARP14 Gene

 ADP-ribosyltransferase (PubMed:16061477, PubMed:27796300).
 By mono-ADP-ribosylating STAT1 at Glu-657 and Glu-705 and thus decreasing STAT1 phosphorylation, negatively regulates pro-inflammatory cytokines production in macrophages in response to IFNG stimulation (PubMed:27796300).
 Mono-ADP-ribosylates STAT6 (By similarity).
 Enhances STAT6-dependent transcription (By similarity).
 In macrophages, positively regulates MRC1 expression in response to IL4 stimulation by promoting STAT6 phosphorylation (PubMed:27796300).
 Mono-ADP-ribosylates PARP9 (PubMed:27796300).